mlswg/mls-architecture/draft-ietf-mls-architecture.md

-It is important to note that the Authentication Service functionality can be completely abstract in the case of a Service Provider which allows MLS clients to generate, redistribute and validate their credentials themselves.
+It is important to note that the Authentication Service functionality can be completely abstract in the case of a Service Provider which allows MLS clients to generate, distribute, and validate credentials themselves.

-Similarly to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.
-Note, though, that the MLS protocol requires group operation messages to be processed in-order by all MLS clients.
+Similar to the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service.

-In some sense, a set of MLS clients which can achieve the AS and DS functionalities without relying on an external party do not need a Service Provider.

 ~~~ aasvg
      +----------------+    +--------------+